CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Email them with a brief introduction of why you're interested in working with them/on their project and about you - what you're interested in, and if you've taken classes with them.
 Ask if they can meet you, and give them some ideas of days and times you're free.

 Try to sound interested in their work.
 If they don't respond in a few working days, send a reminder - and if they don't reply to the reminder in 3 working days, [contact Mike and Sarah](/contact).

+### How do I tell a supervisor I approached that I want to work with someone else?
+Just send them an email along the lines of "Thanks for your time and the discussion we had, but I've chosen to work on a different project?".
+Supervisors won't mind at all about this - we're used to it, and what we really want is for students to find the project that suits them most.

 ### What are supervisor slots?
 Each year supervisors are allotted a certain number of projects that thy have to supervise.
 Most supervisors will refuse to take on any more students if they have already filled up their allotment - which they are perfectly allowed to do.